Friday, May 22, 2015

 3 eggs, separated

 Heat oven to 350°.
-Grease a layer cake pan.
+Grease an 8 or 9 inch round cake pan.

 Cream the butter and sugar.
 Add the egg yolks, beat thoroughly.
 Mix in the flour, then the coconut.